Can You Bring a Cooler on A Plane? The Ultimate How-To Guide

 For plane lunches, it simply works.

-The Food Storage Containers We Use
+The Food Containers We Pack for Every Flight

 One thing we learned quickly is that loose food creates travel chaos.